N360m Bribery Saga: Court declines jurisdiction to try 23 INEC officials - Vanguard - Nigeria Today

 Vanguard

-ABUJA – The Abuja Division of the Federal High Court, on Monday, declined jurisdiction to try 23 officials of the Independent National Electoral Commission, INEC, accused of collecting N360million bribe from Governor Nyesom Wike of Rivers State.
+ABUJA—The Abuja Division of the Federal High Court, yesterday, declined jurisdiction to try 23 officials of the Independent National Electoral Commission, INEC, accused of collecting N360 million bribe from Governor Nyesom Wike of Rivers State.

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.